Zambian Air Force: Equipment

-Few details are available on force deployment, but combat elements are understood to be located at Lusaka (K-8), Mbala (F-6) and Mumbwa (MiG-21), with the small fleet of transport aircraft and utility helicopters also reportedly stationed at Lusaka.
+Few details are available on force deployment, but combat elements are understood to be located at Lusaka (K-8), Mbala and Mumbwa, with the small fleet of transport aircraft and utility helicopters also reportedly stationed at Lusaka.
 Zambia Air Force's JL-10 are equipped with PESA fire control radar along with wingtip rails for PL-5 air-to-air missiles.
 A 23mm gun pod can be mounted on the centreline.
-Four hardpoints allow for various ordnance, including 250 and 500kg bombs, HF-18 57mm rocket pods, LS-6 guided bombs or the TL-10/YJ-9E air-to-surface missile.
+Four hardpoints allow for various ordnance, including 250 and 500 kg bombs, HF-18 57mm rocket pods, LS-6 guided bombs or the TL-10/YJ-9E air-to-surface missile.